tejaswigowda/strata-editor/guides/JS_SHELL.md

 - **Enter.** Select a Mesh, then the **Edit** toolbar button (or `enterEditMode()`).
 The mesh is converted to a half-edge `EditableMesh`.
 A colored overlay shows vertices, edges, and selected faces.
 - **Select.** Click in the viewport in vertex, edge, or face mode (`1`/`2`/`3`).
 Face picks a triangle.
 Vertex picks the nearest corner.
 Edge picks the nearest edge.
-- **Move.** With a selection, drag the transform gizmo (translate/rotate/scale) to move those vertices — parked at the selection centroid.
+- **Move.** With a selection, drag the transform gizmo (translate/rotate/scale) to move those vertices, parked at the selection centroid.
 The mesh transform is untouched, so only the sub-object moves; the drop bakes one undoable `SetGeometryCommand`.
 - **Operate.** `extrude`, `inset`, `bevel`, `deleteFaces`, `weld`, `planarUV`, `boxUV`.
 Each op emits a `SetGeometryCommand` (undoable).
 - **Exit.** `Tab` or `Esc` bakes the half-edge structure back to `BufferGeometry`.
 The round-trip is lossless for supported geometry.